-Receive Report and Provide a Recommendation to City Council Regarding Mill Site Reuse Plan: Land Use Regulations and Development Standards
+Receive Recommendation from Planning Commission and Provide Direction to Staff Regarding Mill Site Reuse Plan: Land Use Regulations and Development Standards

 ISSUE:

 Over the coming year, the Planning Commission, City Council and the Community will direct which portions of the Specific Plan should be retained and rolled into the Major Local Coastal Program (LCP) Amendment and which should be discarded or modified.
 Land Use regulations are complicated as they seek to shape and mold private sector development within the constraints of law.
 This is achieved through three primary tools: